 Meanwhile, Vodafone launched 5G in Parramatta in early 2020.
 It's a small start, but the telco has plans for 650 towers around the country which will progressively go live from the middle of the year.

 When it comes to mmWave, Telstra has begun trails and Optus plans to follow suit this year.
-They won't offer commercial mmWave services for a while, as the Australian government isn't auctioning off the mmWave spectrum until mid-2021.
+They won't offer commercial mmWave services for a while, until the aforementioned auction of the mmWave spectrum happens in mid-2021.

 Unfortunately for consumers, these big three players are yet to make 5G available to the smaller telcos which rely on their networks – known as Mobile Virtual Network Operators – such as Amaysim, ALDImobile and Boost Mobile.
 This will happen down the track and, judging by previous rollouts, Telstra will likely be the last of the big three to share 5G with its MVNO partners.

 Gadget makers have been quick to embrace the 5G revolution, Australia's very first 5G-capable devices were mobile hotspots but we're also seeing a growing range of 5G-ready smartphones.